By putting technology to work, freight rail is focused on the present while shaping the future, committed to keeping the

 Positive Train Control

 What is the future of freight rail technology?
 Positive Train Control (PTC).
 PTC is a set of highly advanced technologies designed to automatically slow or stop a train under certain circumstances, will address a leading factor in train accidents: human error.
 At the end of 2018, the nation’s largest freight railroads were operating PTC across the vast majority — 83.2% — of the required Class I rail network, well beyond the amount mandated by the federal government.
 The system will be fully active and interoperable by 2020.
 This technology will serve as the foundation for future innovation to enhance the safety and efficiency of the network.

 Railroads are taking to the skies and mastering technologies once found only in the pages of science fiction novels.
-Railroads use drones to inspect bridges and other areas of their network that are difficult for employees to safely reach.
 Today, Class I railroads across the nation are deploying drones for a variety of safety and environmental purposes.
 In remote areas, drones are exploring thousands of miles of track to ensure that freight trains continue to safely traverse unforgiving terrain.
 Railroads also use drones to inspect bridges.

 Ultrasound & Radar